jule64/MyCircleLine/README.md

 mycircleline.co.uk has two components: a web front end and a Java back end powered by the Spring framework.

 ### Front End
-a user accesses **mycircleline.co.uk** and requests information for upcoming trains on a given station, say Sloan Square station.
+a user accesses **[mycircleline.co.uk](http://mycircleline.co.uk)** and requests information about upcoming trains on a given station, say Sloan Square station.

 The user request is captured in a **JQuery** object which sends an AJAX request to the Java back end and receives a JSON response.
 The JSON response is then processed in a callback function and populated in the webpage.